collectiv-ai/screenshot-chat0.png/README.md

 ---

-## Licences & branding
+## Licenses & branding

-Source code and content licences for this repository are defined in the
+Source code and content licenses for this repository are defined in the
 `LICENSE` file (if present) or on the website itself.

 The **CollectiVAI name, logo and visual identity** are protected.